yselkowitz/flatpak-runtime-scripts/README.md

  3. Replace all occurrences of an old Fedora release with the new one in `modules/flatpak-runtime` - i.e. [f34 -> f35](https://src.fedoraproject.org/modules/flatpak-runtime/c/76972d6a76390f21e4e70fd960773e597d810de3) and [f35 -> f36](https://src.fedoraproject.org/modules/flatpak-runtime/c/ff05f48642694c1aaf70df1fdc0a5a6d8fb30939)
  4. Bump the required freedesktop and GNOME Flatpak SDKs versions if required in `tools/generate-files.sh`
- 5. Prepare the tooling - we have to apply patches from https://pagure.io/modularity/fedmod/pull-request/112 to get a working environment.
- 6. Download the metadata for a new Fedora release with `fedmod  --dataset=f36 fetch-metadata` (replace f36 with the new release).
+ 5. Download the metadata for a new Fedora release with `fedmod  --dataset=f36 fetch-metadata` (replace f36 with the new release).
 You might need to update the `/etc/fedmod/fedora.yaml` file and add a new release there.
 If the new Fedora is already released, then duplicate the f36 part under the `releases:` section [example](https://pagure.io/fork/tpopela/modularity/fedmod/c/0df9ced507b8e9ce76a62cc35015c403073873ca).
 If the new version isn't released yet, do the same, but replace
     `fedora-stable` with `fedora-branched`.
- 7. Run `make new-runtime`.
+ 6. Run `make new-runtime`.
 In case of any problems you will need to update the `tools/resolve-files.py` to adapt it for new library versions and so on.
     Once the new runtime files are generated, consult the content of it and again modify `tools/resolve-files.py` to exclude any libraries, binaries or packages if needed.
- 8. Try to build the module and container locally with `flatpak-module local-build` to verify that the changes from previous step are working.
+ 7. Try to build the module and container locally with `flatpak-module local-build` to verify that the changes from previous step are working.
- 9. Commit the change and do the official build with `fedpkg module-build -w` followed by `fedpkg flatpak-build`
+ 8. Commit the change and do the official build with `fedpkg module-build -w` followed by `fedpkg flatpak-build`
- 10. Update and build modules/flatpak-common - i.e. [f35 -> f36](https://src.fedoraproject.org/modules/flatpak-common/c/17aeabbc448e3805a85e2c9313d40c608bc2611b?branch=f36)
+ 9. Update and build modules/flatpak-common - i.e. [f35 -> f36](https://src.fedoraproject.org/modules/flatpak-common/c/17aeabbc448e3805a85e2c9313d40c608bc2611b?branch=f36)
      and do an official build of with with `fedpkg module-build -w`.
 If you will hit any build problems you might want to try to build the module locally against the local packages with `flatpak-module build-module`.
 For that you have to [setup your environment](https://docs.fedoraproject.org/en-US/flatpak/troubleshooting/#_rebuilding_a_module_against_a_local_component)
- 11. Update modules/flatpak-sdk - i.e. [f35 -> f36](https://src.fedoraproject.org/modules/flatpak-sdk/c/83742941dc2b7e5c0cad78cb25c3ed9cc1b17d1a?branch=f36)
+ 10. Update modules/flatpak-sdk - i.e. [f35 -> f36](https://src.fedoraproject.org/modules/flatpak-sdk/c/83742941dc2b7e5c0cad78cb25c3ed9cc1b17d1a?branch=f36)
      and build it with `fedpkg flatpak-build` (no need to build a module for flatpak-sdk).
 On the other hand if you will need to make any changes to the flatpak-runtime defitions (to add more packages that are not pulled on